gohugoio/hugo/docs/content/templates/functions.md

 Hugo uses the excellent Go html/template library for its template engine.
 It is an extremely lightweight engine that provides a very small amount of logic.
-In our experience it is just the right amount of logic to be able to create a good static website.
+In our experience, it is just the right amount of logic to be able to create a good static website.

 Go templates are lightweight but extensible.
 Hugo has added the following